Grande Chartreuse: History

 Originally, the château belonged to the See of Grenoble.
 In 1084, Saint Hugh gave it to hermit Saint Bruno and his followers who founded the Carthusian Order.

 The recipe of the alcoholic beverage Chartreuse is said to have been given to the monks of Grande Chartreuse in 1605 by the French Marshal François Annibal d'Estrées.
 For over a century, the monks worked on perfecting the 130-ingredient recipe.
 In 1764, the monks expanded their distillery for the first time to meet the demand of their popular Elixir Végétal de la Grande Chartreuse.
 The distillery has then been moved several times in more remote areas because it represents a major explosion hazard for the surrounding habitations.

 The château went through many severe casualties, reconstructions and renovations.
 The current building was erected in 1688.
 In 1790, following the French Revolution, the monks were expelled from the monastery, and waited until 1838 to be reauthorized on the premises.

-The massive collection of 400 manuscripts and 3500 printed documents (including 300 incunabula) taken from the Grande Chartreuse during the French Revolution is curated and protected in the bibliothèque d’étude et du patrimoine of Grenoble, and an online scanned version of the documents is available on the digital platform of the library, Pagella, for researchers and interested people alike.
+The massive collection of 400 manuscripts and 3,500 printed documents (including 300 incunabula) taken from the Grande Chartreuse during the French Revolution is curated and protected in the bibliothèque d’étude et du patrimoine of Grenoble, and an online scanned version of the documents is available on the digital platform of the library, Pagella, for researchers and interested people alike.

-Following the establishment of the Association Law of 1901 and its interpretation that effectively banned religious associations en masse, many notable religious institutions across France, including Grand Chartreuse, were closed by the French government.
+Following the establishment of the Association Law of 1901 and its interpretation that effectively banned religious associations en masse, many notable religious institutions across France, including the Grande Chartreuse, were closed by the French government.
 While some monks found refuge in Italy until 1929, others settled in the Tarragona region of Spain and relaunched the monastery's famous liqueur-producing activity.
 The Grande Chartreuse was sold in 1927 to a group of local entrepreneurs who invited the monks back to their monastery.

 In 1940, the Grande Chartreuse was reopened under the Petain regime.
-At the end of World War II, the Grand Chartreuse was used as a hospital by the Allied Forces.
+At the end of World War II, the Grande Chartreuse was used as a hospital by the Allied Forces.

 Description

-Visitors are not permitted at Grand Chartreuse, and motor vehicles are prohibited on the surrounding roads.
+Visitors are not permitted at the Grande Chartreuse, and motor vehicles are prohibited on the surrounding roads.

 A museum of the Carthusian order and the lives of its monks and nuns is located about two kilometers away.
 The order is supported by the sales of Chartreuse liqueur which has been popular in France and later around the world since the early 18th century.
 In 2015, the order sold 1.5 million bottles of Chartreuse (50 euros a bottle), and all the proceedings went into financing the order and its charity projects.